 In group therapy, you can also learn about addiction while giving and receiving support from peers.
 These programs can help you feel less alone and more motivated to work on sobriety.
 Group therapy also fosters an environment of acceptance, comfort, and honest feedback from each participant.
 You might attend multiple group therapy sessions per week in IOPs.

 Depending on the treatment center, some IOPs also include family therapy services.
-Studies show that incorporating family members into a client’s treatment process can increase their chances of maintaining lasting sobriety.
+Studies show that incorporating family members into a patient’s treatment process can increase their chances of maintaining lasting sobriety.
 Family therapy provides a space for family members to educate themselves on addiction and understand what their loved one is going through.
 Similar to individual therapy, family therapy is often provided on an as-needed basis.

 Holistic therapy is often provided in IOPs and can be an effective complementary treatment.
 Standard holistic therapies include therapeutic art, mindfulness techniques, yoga and adventure, and animal-assisted therapy.
 These programs are created to help treat the person as a whole, rather than just their behaviors or symptoms.
-Holistic methods can increase a person’s likelihood of long-term recovery, helping clients feel more productive and at ease during the IOP treatment process.
+Holistic methods can increase a person’s likelihood of long-term recovery, helping patients feel more productive and at ease during the IOP treatment process.

 People in IOPs are encouraged to attend support groups like Narcotics Anonymous (NA) or Alcoholics Anonymous (AA) to help them transition into everyday life.
 These support groups guide and encourage a lasting recovery beyond IOP treatments.

-Many intensive outpatient programs offer 12-step meetings at the treatment center to make it easy for clients to attend them after counseling sessions.
+Many intensive outpatient programs offer 12-step meetings at the treatment center to make it easy for patients to attend them after counseling sessions.
 The goal of these groups is to ensure you have ongoing care to maintain recovery success.
 You can even become a sponsor to encourage others on their journey to sobriety.

 The recovery process can be unpredictable, though outpatient care can benefit many people.
 You might do well in intensive outpatient programs if you: